In Honor of Michael Krauss

-This award highlights the importance of creating long-term archival materials that are accessible to all communities concerned, including heritage and language communities as well as scholarly communities.
+The SSILA Archiving Award in Honor of Michael Krauss highlights the importance of creating long-term archival materials that are accessible to all communities concerned, including heritage and language communities as well as scholarly communities.
 It is meant to encourage others in academia to value such work as more comparable to analytic research.

 The award is presented to one or more researchers (from any community) who have created an accessible documentary collection of materials relating to an Indigenous language of the Americas.

 - It should be diverse in content, including some annotated or transcribed material.

 - It should be well described through collection-level metadata, item-level metadata, and a finding aid or descriptive overview which includes how the language community’s priorities have been met.

 - Its content should be potentially impactful for language learners, language maintenance, language teaching, and scholarly research.

 - The collection, or a back-up of the collection, should be archived in an established and trusted repository, one that is created and maintained by an institution with a demonstrated commitment to permanence and the long-term preservation of archived resources with suitable rights management practices to allow access to as much of the collections as possible.

 - Its content should be open and accessible to heritage and source communities as well as scholarly communities.
 Accessibility may include a dedicated website that repurposes primary archived material with added value, but a website cannot be nominated.

 This award may be shared by multiple creators of a single collection (including, for example, academic and non-academic researchers, primary language consultants, and collection curators.)
 The award is given to the named creators of the collection for that archival deposit, not the repository or archive, and it carries a stipend of $500.
 Nominations must be made by a member of SSILA.
 Self-nominations are permitted.

 A nominating package should include: